UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson03.rst

 When I say "assertions are for testing" I mean that quite strictly.
 In fact, when Python is run in "optimized" mode, assertions are ignored completely.

-So I use a style (based on the the idea of complete testing) where I only use assertions in dedicated tests, as we have been.
+So I use a style (based on the the idea of complete unit testing) where I only use assertions in dedicated tests, as we have been.

 However, there is a style where some assertions are put directly in the code.
 The idea is that particularly in programs that interact a lot with external systems, you want to be able to run the entire application in "test mode", with assertions turned on, to catch integration errors.

-I have zero experience with that, so can't really advise you on it -- but I can suggest that even in that case, the checks should be at the "boundaries" of the code -- where is is being called by external, not-being-tested-by-you, code.
+I have zero experience with that, so can't really advise you on it -- but I can suggest that even in that case, the checks should be at the "boundaries" of the code -- where it is being called by external, not-being-tested-by-you, code.

 And for this class, keep your asserts in your tests.

 Don't check for strings for filenames!
 --------------------------------------